 Last night I noticed that the Nevada Department of Wildlife had recently stocked the little Cold Creek pond with about 500 ten-inch trout.
 So I arose at 6:45 am and reached Cold Creek by 7:30 am.
 There was another bait fisherman on the pond with his youngster.
 Immediately after my arrival another car pulled up, and a gentleman proceeded to extract a wheelchair from the back of his Subaru.
 I observed that his daughter was soon situated near the water in the wheelchair with a little rod in her hand.
 The sight touched my heart, and I resumed my fishing.

-As I was backing out of the water I drank in the father-daughter duo.
-I had heard the father remark “Isn’t it a wonderful day to be alive”, or something very similar.
+As I was backing out of the water I visually drank in the father-daughter duo.
+I had heard the father remark “Isn’t it a wonderful day to be alive,” or something very similar.
 I felt compelled to engage them in some small way; to acknowledge God’s grace even in the face of their obvious obstacles.
-As I watched I realized that the father was John L Smith, the noted Las Vegas Review Journal columnist and author of several books.
+As I watched I realized that the father was John L. Smith, the noted Las Vegas Review Journal columnist and author of several books.
 Suddenly it became clear to me; he was taking his beloved daughter, Amelia, for a Saturday morning fishing trip.
-As I approached I said, “You are the Smiths, are you not”?
-John said “Yes, we are”.
+As I approached I said, “You are the Smiths, are you not,” and John replied “Yes, we are.”
 I squatted next to Amelia’s wheelchair.
 I told her that I had read all her dad’s columns about her cancer struggle.
-I told her, “You know you are an inspiration to many people, but you probably hear that a lot”.
-John said something like, “Yes, but we can never hear it enough”.
+I told her, “You know you are an inspiration to many people, but you probably hear that a lot.”
+John said something like, “Yes, but we can never hear it enough.”
 I chatted with them for a few minutes.
 The conversation was about nothing significant, but it was enough to feel connected to them and their difficult journey, to know that God’s grace is magnificent, and that it is sufficient for us (2 Corinthians 12:9).
 Amelia, who is the same age as my youngest, Evan, was pleased to announce that she is doing very well and her prognosis was very positive.
 She had not an ounce of remorse, regret, or pity in her voice.
 She was strong and thankful for being able to spend her morning in the bright, warm sunshine with her loving father.
 I wished them luck with the trout and left for home.

 On the drive home I felt a tinge of regret for not mentioning the gift of Jesus.
 Sometimes these opportunities present themselves and we wastefully let them pass by.
 But then I felt the warmth of God surrounding me with the sense that He is walking with the Smith family, especially with Amelia.
 I cannot imagine the burdens of their long brain cancer fight without the presence of God in their lives.